openSUSE/news-o-o/_posts/2012-01-09-people-of-opensuse-frederic-crozat.markdown

 #### Please introduce yourself!

-My name is FrÃ©dÃ©ric Crozat, I'm 36 and I live in Paris (France).
+My name is Frédéric Crozat, I'm 36 and I live in Paris (France).
 I'm working for SUSE for a little more than a year, with focus on various topics such as SUSE MeeGo, GNOME 3 live image, LXC (Linux Containers) and more recently, systemd..
 Before that, I worked for 10 years at MandrakeSoft/Mandriva, taking care of GNOME.
 From 2002 to 2011, I was part of GNOME Release Team, making sure GNOME was released on time and with all those nice features.

 #### Tell us about the background to your computer use.

 I've been interested in computer since I was a kid (first computer was a MSX Canon V20)..
-First â€žbig programâ€œ (on a PC 8086 with 10MB hard disk IIRC) I wrote was a billing program for my mom (she owns a bookstore), when I was in 7th grade (first in Quick Basic), then I rewrote it in Turbo Pascal when I learned Pascal in 2nd grade and later, I even rewrote it in Object Oriented Pascal (because I bought Borland Pascal 6 or 7, shipped with huge printed user manual, included OO stuff) when I was in collegue.
+First „big program“ (on a PC 8086 with 10MB hard disk IIRC) I wrote was a billing program for my mom (she owns a bookstore), when I was in 7th grade (first in Quick Basic), then I rewrote it in Turbo Pascal when I learned Pascal in 2nd grade and later, I even rewrote it in Object Oriented Pascal (because I bought Borland Pascal 6 or 7, shipped with huge printed user manual, included OO stuff) when I was in collegue.
 And my mom used this program (on the same computer) until she closed her shop, 7 years ago ;)

 Then, I went to a Computer Science Engineering school where I learned a lot about computers science (even if I was already a geek ;), including C, C++, Java and many strange languages.

-I also learned Unix there and discovered Linux because our C teacher told us â€žyou'll get a free C compiler you'll be able to use at homeâ€œ and then, I became hooked (it was in 1996)
+I also learned Unix there and discovered Linux because our C teacher told us „you'll get a free C compiler you'll be able to use at home“ and then, I became hooked (it was in 1996)

 #### When and why did you start using openSUSE/SUSE Linux?